 In many cases in which probation is granted, including both misdemeanors and felonies, the defendant will be given some affirmative obligations to complete.

-These could include community service, counseling, anger management, the payment of fines and fees, or any other reasonable conditions which the judge imposes.
+These could include community service, counseling, anger management, the payment of fines and fees, or any other reasonable conditions that the judge imposes.

 Courts will typically want to set progress report dates to monitor the defendant as he or she completes these obligations.